BA (Hons) Games Art and Technology

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

 Explore the crucial initial phases of game development.
-Learn and practise comprehensive planning and leverage research-driven ideation to produce compelling game ideas.
+Learn and practice comprehensive planning and leverage research-driven ideation to produce compelling game ideas.
 Learn to pinpoint your target market and tailor your game to their preferences.
-Hone your skills in pitching game concepts, choose the most suitable project management methodologies, and ensure optimal project scope.
-A highlight of the course will be guidance in crafting a vertical slice, a representation of your game’s core design and mechanics.
+Hone your skills in pitching game concepts, choose the most suitable project management methodologies, and ensure the optimal project scope.
+A highlight of the course will be guiding you in crafting a vertical slice, a representation of your game’s core design and mechanics.

 Bring your game concept or game assets to life, navigating the challenges of game development while also engaging in the negotiation process to determine the assessment criteria of your project.
 Deliver a project aiming for a professional level of project management and quality assurance, keeping a developer diary to record your journey.

 Apply the skills and knowledge that you have gained during your studies at BIMM University and produce an extended piece of work exploring your creative practice.
-You will generate a project idea then extend and develop this project through to completion.
+First, generate a project idea and then extend and develop this project through to completion.

-This module focuses on enhancing techniques to produce engaging and intuitive interfaces for games and innovative control methods alongside bringing those systems to life through graphic design and motion graphics including VR/AR interfaces.
+Learn and implement the techniques to produce engaging and intuitive interfaces for games and innovative control methods.
+Bringing those systems to life through visual design and motion graphics.

 Any questions?